 About the Challenge

-This plan requires a significant initial investment of funds to purchase and equip four vehicles that can bring students critical resources they need to stay in school.
-However, this is not a short-term investment.
-Long after this pandemic is behind us these units will enable us to more effectively bring critical resources and support to hundreds of students throughout the community.
+Although it is requiring an initial investment of funds to be able to bring additional resources to students impacted by this crisis, this is not a short-term investment.
+Long after this pandemic is behind us, these investments will enable our local team to more effectively provide critical resources and support for even more students throughout the community.

-The Challenge: To raise the one-time funds needed to purchase and equip four mobile support units, some of our generous supporters are challenging each resort, their owners and friends to open their hearts and their pocketbooks to invest in a better future for kids in this community we all love.
+The Challenge: To raise funds for resources needed due to this pandemic, some of our generous supporters are challenging each resort, their owners and friends to open their hearts and their pocketbooks to invest in a better future for kids in this community we all love.
 Through our website we will track and DISPLAY the response from each resort.
 In fairness, we have established tiered goals based on the number of units/homes in each area.
 We are a qualified US Charity working with a qualified Mexican charity, so your contributions are tax deductible in the U.S.